Cleod9/as3js/Readme.md

 ----------

+(Note to **v0.1.*** Users: [ImportJS](https://github.com/Cleod9/importjs) and [OOPS.js](https://github.com/Cleod9/oopsjs) are no longer dependencies of this project, so take caution when updating to update your initialization proccess);

 [http://www.as3js.org](http://www.as3js.org)

-AS3JS is a simple command line tool written in Node.js that converts ActionScript 3.0 to JavaScript while leveraging two of my libraries: [OOPS.js](https://github.com/Cleod9/oopsjs) and [ImportJS](https://github.com/Cleod9/importjs).
+AS3JS is a simple command line tool written in Node.js that converts ActionScript 3.0 to vanilla JavaScript (originally based on [ImportJS](https://github.com/Cleod9/importjs)).
 This allows you to write your code using the standard AS3 package structure, and have it automatically converted into a single JavaScript file.
 There are many IDE's out there that can easily parse ActionScript files, so why would you pass up this chance at smart JS code-completion in a program such as [FlashDevelop](http://www.flashdevelop.org/wikidocs/index.php?title=Features:Completion) or [FDT](http://fdt.powerflasher.com/)? **AS3JS even compiles its own source code from AS3 to JS!** :)

 So this tool was created with the following goals in mind: